Barcelona Top Ten

 6) THE PICASSO MUSEUM

 A young Picasso spent 5 years in Barcelona from 1901 to 1906 and if you want to understand him you must include a visit to the Picasso Museum.
 The building was once two 16th century palaces that have been turned into one structure.
-The walls display work of arts that show off the genius of Picasso in his formative years.
+The walls display works of art that show off the genius of Picasso in his formative years.
 There are more than 3,500 works on display permanently and include childhood portraits, paintings and artworks from his Blue and Rose periods.

 Address: Montcado Street, 15-23 Tel: 00 34 932 563 000